Dagalon/PyStochasticVolatility/README.md

 volatility dynamics.
 Engines can be combined with the pricers above to perform scenario analysis or pricing.

+#### Rough Bergomi
+The rough Bergomi implementation exposes several building blocks:

+- Discretisation of the Volterra kernel and hybrid scheme to simulate the rough variance process driven by fractional Brownian motion.
+- Utilities for constructing forward variance curves and calibrating the volatility-of-volatility parameter from market quotes.
+- Monte Carlo pricers that couple spot and variance simulations, enabling the valuation of variance swaps, options on realised variance, and equity derivatives with rough volatility dynamics.
+- Optional Malliavin weight computation to perform pathwise sensitivity analysis with respect to model parameters.

 ### Solvers
 A robust one-dimensional PDE solver tailored for local volatility models.
 The solver supports explicit, implicit, and theta schemes with configurable boundary